 |December||21/70||29/84||126/5.0||Good period to go|

-MozaiK operates a number of bus routes in Fort-de-France and its suburbs (none on the rest of the island).
+The MozaiK network (www.mozaik.mq) operates 61 bus routes, half of which serve the city and suburbs of Fort-de-France.
 Buses run from 6:00 a.m. to 8:30 p.m. from Monday to Sunday.
 The main bus station is on Boulevard du Général de Gaulle.
-A single ticket costs EUR 1.80.
+A single ticket costs EUR 1.45.

 Without a doubt the best way to get around the island.
-Known in Martinique as “taxi-co” (for taxis collectifs), these shared taxis operate on weekdays, starting very early in the morning and running every half hour until 6 p.m.
-Fares range from EUR 3.50 to EUR 11.50, depending on the destination.
+Known in Martinique as "taxi-co" (for taxis collectifs), these shared taxis operate on weekdays, starting very early in the morning and running roughly every half hour until 6 p.m.
+It is worth noting, though, that they do not leave until they are full, so you may have to wait a little longer than expected.
+Stops are generally signposted, and fares range from EUR 3.50 to EUR 11.50, depending on the destination.

 Private taxis are a relatively expensive way to get around Martinique.
 In addition, if you take one between 8 p.m. and 6 a.m. or on Sundays, a 40% supplement is tacked on to the fare.
 Taxi ranks are mainly located at the airport and outside the major hotels.